Sweden Forex Brokers

 What is the primary regulator of forex trading in Sweden?

 The primary regulator of forex trading in Sweden is the Financial Supervisory Authority (Finansinspektionen), also known as the FSA.
 The FSA is an independent government agency responsible for regulating and supervising the Swedish financial markets, including forex trading.
-The FSA’s main objective is to ensure that financial markets operate in a fair, efficient, and transparent manner and that consumers are protected from potential risks and fraud.
+The FSA’s main objective is to ensure that financial markets operate in a fair, efficient and transparent manner and that consumers are protected from potential risks and fraud.

 The FSA is responsible for licensing and supervising forex brokers, as well as monitoring their activities to ensure compliance with relevant regulations and laws.
 The FSA also provides guidance and information to consumers about forex trading and the risks associated with it.